Quantum natural gradient generalised to noisy and non-unitary circuits: Quantum Fisher information and natural gradient

 and depends on the choice of measurement basis $\{ |b_n \rangle \}$.
 For example, if the parameter $\theta$ corresponds to a z-rotation $U_z(\theta):=\exp(-i\theta \sigma_z/2)$ of a qubit state as $\rho_\theta=U_z(\theta) \rho [U_z(\theta)]^\dagger$, then measuring in the computational basis results in, e.g., $\partial_\theta \langle 0 |\rho_\theta | 0 \rangle = 0$ and therefore the Fisher information is $F_c(\{ |0 \rangle , |1 \rangle\}) = 0$.
 However, measuring in the $|\pm\rangle$ basis results in $F_c(\{ |+ \rangle , |- \rangle\}) \geq 0$.

-The quantum Fisher information is the maximum of $F_c(\{ |b_n \rangle \}) $ when optimised over all possible measurement basis sets as $\{ |b_n \rangle \}$ (including generalised POVM measurements).
-This quantum Fisher information, which depends on the state and the current parameter values $F_Q := F_Q(\rho_\theta) \geq 0$, can be computed as the expectation value $F_Q(\rho_\theta) = \tr[\rho_\theta L_\theta^2]$.
+In the present single-parameter case, the quantum Fisher information is the maximum of $F_c(\{ |b_n \rangle \}) $ when optimised over all possible measurement basis sets as $\{ |b_n \rangle \}$ (including generalised POVM measurements) \cite{qfi1}.
+This quantum Fisher information, which depends on the state and the current parameter values $F_Q = F_Q(\rho_\theta) \geq 0$, \emph{is defined} \cite{qfi1,review} as the expectation value $F_Q(\rho_\theta) := \tr[\rho_\theta L_\theta^2]$.
 Here the Hermitian symmetric logarithmic derivative $L_\theta$ contains the most sensitive measurement basis (with respect to a variation of $\theta$) as eigenvectors and is defined via